 Pre-PADI ReActivate Scuba Diving Refresher Checklist

-Before taking the PADI ReActivate program, there are a number of things you can do to ensure you are properly prepared.
+Before taking the PADI ReActivate program, there are several things you can do to ensure you are properly prepared.
 Here’s a scuba refresher checklist to work through before you begin:

-3. Dig out any scuba gear that you own and intend to use.
+4. Dig out any scuba gear that you own and intend to use.
 If you haven’t been diving in a while, it’s likely your gear has been stored away.
 Check all items carefully for any signs of deterioration.
-If it’s been a while since you have had any items serviced, you may want to have them checked over and serviced by a professional.
-When checking your gear, make sure you check the battery level in your dive computer, too – they don’t last forever!
+You may want to have some items checked over and serviced by a professional.
+When checking your gear, make sure you check the battery level in your dive computer, too.
+The batteries don’t last forever!

-4. Locate your logbook and certification cards.
-Your dive center will want to see your cards and you can make a note in your logbook of your PADI ReActivate in-water session.
+5. Locate your logbook and certification cards.
+Your dive center will want to see your cards, and you can make a note in your logbook of your PADI ReActivate in-water session.

-5. Complete your PADI ReActivate eLearning, take the quick review, and save or print your PADI ReActivate eLearning Certificate.
+6. Complete your PADI ReActivate eLearning, take a quick review, and save or print your PADI ReActivate eLearning Certificate.
 It’s a good idea to email this to your chosen dive center, so they have it in advance of your in-water session.

 Inwater ReActivate Session